ProgramFan/atom-config/Hydrogen/README.md

 If your default `python` is 3.x, you need to run instead `PYTHON=python2.7 apm install hydrogen` or change the default version for `apm` with `apm config set python $(which python2.7)` beforehand.
 You can still use 3.x versions of Python in Hydrogen, but it will only build with 2.x due to a [longstanding issue with `gyp`](https://bugs.chromium.org/p/gyp/issues/detail?id=36).

-### Troubleshooting

-We have a [troubleshooting guide](https://github.com/nteract/hydrogen/wiki/Troubleshooting) in the wiki!
-It's pretty sparse at the moment, so please share how the resolution to any rough spots that you find.

 ### Kernels

 Tested and works with: